thaddavis/auth-api/README.md

 # Tips

+## Tip 1

 - docker-compose up --build

-# Tips

 You need your own creds for AWS in the docker-compose.yml:

 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY

-# Tips